-- For the best quality and yield under a multicut program, harvest at 40 days or 40" of growth, whichever comes first. - Protein will decline as harvest is delayed.
+- Harvest schedules vary based on the planting date, geographic location and weather. - For the best quality and yield under a multicut program, harvest at 40 days or 40" of growth, whichever comes first. - Protein will decline as harvest is delayed.
 Energy will increase upon heading due to continued sugar formation in the sorghum stalks and leaves, and carbohydrate deposition in the developing grain. - Careful attention should be paid to the cutting height.
-For regrowth, two nodes or 4" of stubble is optimal.
+For regrowth, two nodes or 6" of stubble is optimal.
 Sharp blades provide for a clean cut and enhance regrowth. - Sorghum species dry slowly because of their drought tolerance.
-One method of managing dry down in silage is to swath the crop, allow it to wilt to the desired moisture level, and then pick up the windrows with a silage chopper.
+One method of managing dry-down in silage is to swath the crop, allow it to wilt to the desired moisture level and then pick up the windrows with a silage chopper.